mimadrone/writerblocks/README.md

    those scenes.
 It may simply be a list that tells what order the files should be read in, or it may group them under volumes, chapters, sections, or some other hierarchical structure.
-3. A `config` file, which is a YAML or JSON file that contains default options that would otherwise be provided on the command line.
+3. A configuration file, `writerblocks.ini`, that contains default options that would otherwise be provided on the command line.
 4. A `format` file, which is a YAML or JSON file that contains instructions for how to format the story.
 This file can specify what to use to separate scenes, chapters, or whatever other grouping mechanisms are used in the index.

+(The configuration and format files, as well as an empty index file, can be automatically generated; see usage examples for how to do that.)

 It's additionally possible to create a `preamble` file whose contents will be automatically attached to the beginning of the final output file.